 Look for the good in them and the things they do.

-And make these thanks and compliments as specific as possible, because those are felt to be the most genuine and meaningful.
+Work on expressing that appreciation more, both regularly and specifically.
+Make these thanks and compliments as specific as possible, because those are felt to be the most genuine and meaningful.

 (If you need help with an abusive situation, you can call Women’s Aid on 0808 2000 247 or Men’s Advice Line on 0808 801 0327.)